src-d/code-annotation/README.md

 echo $GOPATH; # prints your $GOPATH path
 ```

-The project must be under the `$GOPATH`, following the Go import conventions, what means you can go to its directory running:
+The project must be under $GOPATH, as required by the Go tooling.
+You should be able to navigate into the source code by running:

 ```
-cd $GOPATH/src/github.com/src-d/landing
+cd $GOPATH/src/github.com/src-d/code-annotation
 ```

 You need also [Yarn v1.x.x installed](https://yarnpkg.com/en/docs/install)